vinceimbat/vinceimbat/content/Indexes are better than tags.md

 sr-ease: 250
 ---

 Indexes are better than tags because they do not include every relevant page number for a given term.
-To the contrary, tags list all items, which make them difficult to process. [[thoughts/tiago forte]] was against the excessive use of tagging because they could easily be misspelled in note-taking apps.
+To the contrary, tags list all items, which make them difficult to process. [[tiago forte]] was against the excessive use of tagging because they could easily be misspelled in note-taking apps.

 ## References